survivejs/react-book/manuscript/05_react_and_flux.md

 ### Implementing `delete`

 `delete` is straightforward.
-Seek and destroy as earlier and remember to commit the change.
+Seek and destroy as earlier and remember to commit the change:

 ```javascript
 ...